MAD9137/f2024/docs/modules/week2/intro_to_swift.md

 ## What is Swift?

-Swift is, among many things, a new programming language developed by Apple.
+Swift is unique programming language developed by Apple.
 It draws upon many influences and comes with its own unique syntax, formatting best-practices, and ideologies.
 It introduces a lot of new concepts that were not present in Objective-C (Apple's previous programming language).

 It is not simply a framework on top of, or a sub-set of Objective-C, but an entirely new programming language created as Apple attempts to join the trend to move away from C-based languages for high-level development.